smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

    ![Four web pods are listed in the Pods box, and all have green check marks and are listed as Running.](media/2021-03-26-18-24-35.png "Four pods running")

-6. Return to the browser tab with the sample web application loaded.
-Refresh the stats page at /stats to watch the display update to reflect the different api pods by observing the host name refresh.

 ### Task 3: Perform a rolling update

 In this task, you will edit the web application source code to add Application Insights and update the Docker image used by the deployment.
 Then you will perform a rolling update to demonstrate how to deploy a code change.